 Trinity Laban has invited Lea to reconstruct a 20 minute section of Yippeee!! her work created in 2006, for a group of BA students as part of their annual Historical Project.
-Lea will be assisted by dancers from The Cholmondeleys, Makiko Aoyama and Kath Duggan.
+Lea will be assisted by dancers from The Cholmondeleys, Makiko Aoyama and Valentina Formenti.
 Yippeee!!! features music by Steve Blake and costume designs by Simon Corder.
 Performances at The Bonnie Bird Theatre.
 Laban Building, 30 Creekside, London SE8 3DZ on 20, 21 June 2019.

 All posts tagged Steve Blake

 Maiden Voyage will present a new work by Lea Anderson, The Alien’s Guide to Dance Gone Wrong at The MAC Belfast on 8th, 9th and 10th March 2019.